 - Infill Overlap – This setting allows you to specify the amount your infill will overlap your perimeters.
 The default setting for most machines is .06mm.
 This ensures that your infill is attached to your part so that it is strong.
 If you find your infill to not be attached well at .06mm, it’s best to check to ensure your extruder is calibrated properly before adjusting this setting.
 Too much of an overlap can cause blobs or other artifacts on the surface of your print.

-- Advanced Mode allows you to adjust the speeds for each of the various moves made during a print.
+- Under speed you can adjust the speeds for each of the various moves made during a print.
 It’s important to note that the speeds entered in these fields are not the actual speeds your printer is moving at any given time.
 These are the maximum speeds that are allowed for the various movements.
 Your printer’s hardware and firmware supersede these values.
 So, for example, if your particular machine has a maximum movement speed of 150mm/s, and you enter 200mm/s for the Travel Speed, you will be limited to 150mm/s by the firmware.They are mostly self-explanatory, but we’ll quickly go over each of the speed settings

 - Infill – the speed that the infill is printed.
 This can generally be printed faster than the perimeters